Fatal teen crash rates show drinking and driving, speeding and distraction are among top killers on the road during summer

 More than half of teen drivers (52 percent) in the AAA Foundation’s latest Traffic Safety Culture Index report reading a text message or email while driving in the past 30 days and nearly 40 percent report sending a text or email.
 It is difficult for law enforcement to detect distraction following a crash, which has made distracted driving one of the most underreported traffic safety issues.

 Additional AAA Foundation research using in-vehicle dash-cam videos of teen driver crashes found distraction was involved in 58 percent of teen crashes, approximately four times as many as federal estimates.

-“Parents have plenty to be concerned about as their teen hits the road this summer,” said Nick Jarmusz, Midwest director of public affairs for AAA – The Auto Club Group.
+“Parents have plenty to be concerned about as their teen hits the road this summer,” said Jennifer Ryan, AAA Director of State Relations.
 “Teens are making deadly mistakes on the road.
 Parents are the best line of defense to keep everyone safe behind the wheel.”

 To keep roads safer this summer, AAA encourages parents to: